niinavi/Jarjestelmaprojekti/documents/reports/elk_install_report.md

 }
 ```

 ## Sending logs  to Elasticsearch

 Next step is to configure Logstash to send logs to Elasticsearch.
+I also added filter to logstash pipeline configuration.

 ```